-Child Protection Policies (IQPPS 10.8, 10.9, 10.16)
+Child Protection Policies (IQPPS 10.6,10.7)

-The health and well being of every child in our care is of the utmost importance and the protection of children is our responsibility.
-An applicant or volunteer for temporary or permanent employment with the preschool program involves direct interaction with or the opportunity to interact and associate with children must execute and submit an affidavit of clearance from any and all crimes against a child or families.
+The health and well-being of every child in our care is of the utmost importance and the protection of children is our responsibility.
+An applicant or volunteer for temporary or permanent employment with the preschool program involving direct interaction with or the opportunity to interact and associate with children must follow the South Page policy and submit an affidavit of clearance from any and all crimes against a child or families.
 In addition no person with a substantiated report of child abuse or neglect will come in contact with children in the program or have responsibility for children.
-IQPPS 10.16

-The program has written school board policy for reporting child abuse and neglect as well as procedures in place that comply with applicable federal, state, and local laws.
+The program follows written school board policy for reporting child abuse and neglect as well as procedures in place that comply with applicable federal, state, and local laws.
 The policy includes requirements for staff to report all suspected incidents of child abuse, neglect, or both by families, staff, volunteers, or others to the appropriate local agencies.
 Staff who report suspicions of child abuse or neglect where they work are immune from discharge, retaliation, or other disciplinary action for that reason alone unless it is proven that the report is malicious.
-All teaching staff complete "Mandatory Reporter: Child and Dependent Adult Abuse" at least every five years and within six months of employment.
+All staff complete "Mandatory Reporter: Child and Dependent Adult Abuse" at least every five years and in accordance with South Page policy.